swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 		head $datafile
 	done

+It's often a good idea to print commands (using `echo`) before actually running them in a loop, to make sure the loop is doing what you think it is.

 **Student Exercise**
 > Write a for loop that, for each datafile, prints the name of the file and then runs goostats on it.